ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 **Command options**:
 <dl>
 <dt><code>-c, --cluster <em>CLUSTER</em></code></dt>
-<dd>The name or ID of the cluster.
-This value is required.</dd>
+<dd>Required: The name or ID of the cluster.</dd>

 <dt><code>-w, --worker <em>WORKER</em></code></dt>
 <dd>Specify a worker node ID.
 To reload multiple worker nodes, use multiple flags, such as `-w worker1_id -w worker2_id`.</dd>

 <dt><code>-f</code></dt>
-<dd>Use this option to force the removal of a worker node without user prompts.
-This value is optional.</dd>
+<dd>Optional: Use this option to force the removal of a worker node without user prompts.</dd>

 <dt><code>-q</code></dt>
-<dd>Do not show the message of the day or update reminders.
-This value is optional.</dd>
+<dd>Optional: Do not show the message of the day or update reminders.</dd>
 </dl>

 **Example**: